Tanzania Cigarette Company: Incorporation

 The Company was established as East African Tobacco in 1961.
 The factory was officially opened by Mwalimu Julius K. Nyerere on December 4, 1961.
 The Company now British American Tobacco (BAT) operated the company post-independence.
 In 1967, the government of Tanzania acquired a 60% stake in the company.
 During the socialist movement in Tanzania, in 1975 the government acquired the renaming 40% of the stake from the company and becomes the sole owner of the company.
 The company is renamed to Tanzania Cigarette Company ltd.

 Privatization

-After years of poor operation and management, the government sells 51% of its stake in the company to RJ Reynolds in 1995.
+After years of poor operation and management, the government sold 51% of its stake in the company to RJ Reynolds in 1995.
 As part of its purchase of some of the assets of RJ Reynolds in 1999, Japan Tobacco Inc. (JT) acquired a 51% interest in TCC.
 In September 2000, JT purchased an additional 24% of the shares through its international tobacco division, Japan Tobacco International (JTI), increasing its holdings to 75% of the shares.